 Abusive relationships stink worse than stale bread and hurt more than a continuously stabbing knife.
 Abusive relationships can change your life, and that too for the worse.
 It doesn’t just cause you pain, it also somehow convinces you that nobody except your abuser will love you, and you will never be in another relationship apart from this one.
 Sounds scary and lonely right?

-While it is an option, it’s not so easy for most people stuck in an abusive relationship to leave.
+As simple as it may sound on pen and paper, it is actually not that easy to leave abusive relationships.
 Only a few gather the courage to escape their abusive partners.
-These survivors might later stumble upon articles or books that provide them with the terms they can use in order to understand what actually was happening to them, and only then can they describe their experience.
-Until then, they are still in dilemma struggling to find the right words to explain the hell they have survived.
+These survivors might later stumble upon articles or books that provide them with the terms they can use in order to understand what actually was happening to them, and only then can they articulate and understand their experience for what it truly was.

-	How Abusive Relationships Trap us Into Not Leaving
+How Abusive Relationships Trap Us Into Not Leaving